Rbasarat/Niverobot/README.md

 ## Current commands:
  - .dadjoke/.vadergrap: Tells you a dadjoke
+ - .reminder - Set up a reminder.
+Use -h for more information.

 ### Updating Grpc proto
  - C# add the (new) protofile to the csproj.